faridayousry/GetSafe/NodeJS-Skeleton/README.md

     * MariaDB is a version of MySQL maintained by the original creator with more features.
 * Node.js with NPM

+Make sure you uninstall any previous versions of Git, MySQL or Node.js if you follow these instructions.

 ## Windows
 First, we install the [chocolatey](https://chocolatey.org) package manager.
 This allows you to install dependencies in a similar fashion to *apt-get* on Linux.